Thomas-Schatz/scone-phobia/README.md

 ### Prepare minimal-pair scores
 Computing minimal-pair discrimination errors can take a while, so we do it once and for all.

-Using Python with appropriate libraries installed (see [requirements.txt](requirements.txt), the latest [python3-anaconda](https://www.anaconda.com/download/) should be more than enough for example), run:
+Make sure you have Python with appropriate libraries installed on your system, see [requirements.txt](requirements.txt).
+The latest [python3-anaconda](https://www.anaconda.com/download/) with `oyaml` (`pip install oyaml`) should be more than enough for example.
+Then run:
 ```
 cd scone_phobia
 mkdir ../../mpscores